thecreatorguy/shakesearch/README.md

 The last thing I want to do is add the preview function to the backend, which will stitch together the blocks to create a full page-length preview, which will add context to the result.

+### Entry 7: 8:09PM December 28th, 2020
+The front-end is done.
+I went with pure html, css, and javascript for this, so the javascript end was a bit clunky, although the css was obviously what took the most time.
+If I were to do it again, I would use Sass like I did for my website.

+I'm done with the project- I think it's in its MVP state.
+Full text search, pagination, decent styling, and previews are all included.
+If I were to work more on this, I would add more styling to the previews to bold the headers of any section, I would add css styles for more variable width displays (phones are lacking), and I would do more parsing of the text for the works that are in different formats than the one format that I decided to use.
+I would parse for act, scene, and line numbers to display in the table.
+I would allow the text to be searched by work as well.
+After those things, I think that the project would be nearly feature-complete.

+In total, it probably took me around 10-11 hours of work for the backend, and 8-9 hours for the frontend.
+A decently sized project, although most of the time spent was either on learning/researching/designing how to implement full text search for the backend, and the frontend was mostly wrestling with CSS (does that ever get easier? lol).